xoopR/R62S3/cran-comments.md

 * x86_64-w64-mingw32 (64-bit), R 3.6.0

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

 There was 1 NOTE: